1. Purpose of the policy

 Child means a newly adopted child or newly fostered child between 1 and 5 years of age except where the staff member is able to demonstrate a special need to care for an older child.

-Eligible staff means all staff who have completed 12 months continuous service.
+Eligible Staff means all staff who have completed 12 months continuous service, excluding casual staff.

-Primary carer is a staff member who has full-time responsibility for the day-to-day care and nurturing of a new child or child.
+Primary Carer is a staff member who has full-time responsibility for the day-to-day care of a new child or child.
 This can include a fostering arrangement that is intended to be long-term or when a staff member has recently become a guardian where the guardianship is intended to be long-term.

 Parental leave is available to eligible staff as paid leave, unpaid leave or a combination of both to a maximum of 52 weeks when they become a significant or primary carer for a new child.